wynessgp/sqa-risk-recreation/docs/requirement/single_turn_use_cases.md

 5. System does the following:
     1. Updates the board to reflect new placements
     2. Notifies the user on how many armies they must still place (if any)
-6. User selects to end set up phase
+6. User selects to end placement phase
+7. System does the following:
-7. System notifies the player the setup phase is ending
+    1. Notifies the user the placement phase is ending
-8. User does the following:
-    1. Selects a territory to attack
-    2. Selects a territory to attack from
-9. System does the following:
-    1. Prompts the user for how many armies they wish to attack with
-    2. Displays an option to confirm the attack
+    2. Displays an option to start the attack phase
-    3. Displays an option to cancel the attack
+    3. Displays an option to skip into the fortify phase
-10. User selects to confirm the attack
-11. System does the following:
-    1. Rolls the respective amount of dice for the attacker
-    2. Rolls the respective amount of dice for the defender
-    3. Arranges the rolls in a highest -> lowest ordering for both sides
-    4.

 ### Alternate Flow
 1. Basic Flow Step 2: User selects a territory that isn't theirs